Parakiore Recreation and Sport Centre: Construction

 After delays caused by the COVID-19 pandemic, the expected opening date was shifted in November 2021 to early 2023.
 The pandemic prevented workers from working on the project from late March to late April.
 When workers came back restrictions caused them to slow down, and the pandemic also caused problems with sourcing materials from abroad.
 In late 2021 the government allocated another $16 million to the project after the costs increased.

+Information board explaining the history and meaning behind the name of Parakiore displayed near the northern entrance.

 Until 2021 the centre was known as the Metro Sports Facility.
 In April 2021 it was renamed to Parakiore Recreation and Sport Centre after Ngāi Tūāhuriri, a hapū of Ngāi Tahu, chose the name Parakiore, in honour of the youngest son of Tūrākautahi, the builder of Kaiapoi Pā.
+Parakiore had a reputation for strength and speed and is reputed to have outrun an enemy war party near Moeraki Beach while carrying his wife on his back.
+This name was selected to reflect the centre's intention to promote sporting excellence and physical wellbeing.

 In March 2023 it was reported that a dewatering well had removed sand and soil from the ground when it was not supposed to, which caused an area of 10 square metres to sink by an average of 90 centimetres, further delaying the project by what was estimated as five months at the time.
 There were rumours that the project stopped because of sinking pools, but a spokesperson said that this was false: the pools were not sinking, and the construction did not stop.

-In January 2023 CPB Contractors requested for another $212 million for the build.
+In January 2023 CPB Contractors requested another $212 million for the build.
 However, CPB and Ōtākaro were in a fixed-price contract and Ōtākaro did not agree to the give the extra money.
 As a result, CPB initiated legal proceedings in order to either "suspend or terminate" the contract at the High Court, but the court ruled against it.
 In April 2023 the sub-contractor Benmax went into liquidation.

-As of April 2025, construction is expected to be finished in October 2025.
-On 18 November 2025, it was announced that the centre would open in the next few weeks.
+On 17 December 2025, Parakiore opened to the public.